tyc30827/AttGGSNN/README.md

 This is the programs of my thesis for Master of Science in Information Management in National Chiao Tung University.

-`AttGGSNN_1DConv.ipynb` is the main version of my work.
+`AttGGSNN_1DConv.ipynb` is the main version of my work, which implement my proposed method.

+`RelationNetwork_Benchmark.ipynb` is the benchmark model for my proposed model - Attention based GGSNN.